-We estimate that our net proceeds from the sale of our common stock offered pursuant to this prospectus will be approximately \$10,941,345, after deducting the placement agent fees and all estimated offering expenses that are payable by us.
-We currently intend to use the net proceeds from our sale of common stock pursuant to this offering to fund continued development of MelaFind®; to fund our pre-commercialization activities for MelaFind®; and for general corporate purposes, including working capital.
+We estimate that our net proceeds from the sale of our common stock offered pursuant to this prospectus supplement will be approximately \$13,750,000, after deducting the placement agents' fees and all estimated offering expenses that are payable by us.
+We currently intend to use the net proceeds from this offering to fund the pursuit of our PMA application, including any additional testing and/or clinical trails which may be required in connection with our PMA application, the continued development and, if and when approved by the FDA, commercialization of MelaFind® and for general corporate purposes, including working capital.